China

 Our Work

-A “Four Zeros” strategy of a zero-carbon grid, zero-emission vehicles, zero net-energy buildings, and zero-waste manufacturing guides our work in China.
-In each of these four sectors, Energy Innovation’s China Program collaborates with other program teams and partners to provide technical support to the nation’s policymakers.
-For example, the China Program collaborates with EI’s Modeling and Analysis Program to develop national and local China EPS models to support policy development.
-In addition, we provided policy recommendations on China’s 14th Five-Year Plan, national emissions trading system, and power system decarbonization plans.
+A “Four Zeros” strategy of a zero-carbon grid, zero-emission vehicles, zero net-energy buildings, and zero-carbon industry guides our work in China.
+In each of these four sectors, Energy Innovation collaborates with other program teams to provide technical support to the nation’s policymakers.
+For example, the China Program collaborates with EI’s Modeling and Analysis Program to develop national and local China EPS models.

 China Program Team